PLEASE NOTE – This article is now old and outdated! Please read below:

 Since originally writing, TI Automotive (the parent company and owner of Walbro), decided to rebrand all of the ‘Walbro’ automotive high performance fuel pump range to officially be known as ‘TI Automotive’ fuel pumps.
 This means the popular ‘Walbro GSS342’ is now actually called the ‘TI Automotive GSS342G3’.

-Performance-wise, the pump has been upgraded to feature a higher pressure relief valve, this means the appearance has also changed along with a laser-etched TI Automotive logo replacing the Walbro one.
-The weight of our genuine TI Automotive GSS342G3 was 360 grams, however this may vary slightly depending on the amount of remaining mineral spirit left inside from testing.
+Performance-wise, the pump has been upgraded to feature a higher pressure relief valve, meaning a maximum fuel system pressure of 112 psi can be obtained instead of the previous 87 psi maximum the Walbro GSS342 could utilise.
+The appearance has also changed, the easiest way to spot the new pump is the outlet is now grey with a black harness socket and the TI Automotive logo has replaced the Walbro one.
+A genuine TI Automotive GSS342G3 weighs about 360 grams, however this may vary slightly depending on the amount of remaining mineral spirit that has been left inside the pump from testing.

 - FPC Fuel pump (PULSE TYPE)